Dub Housing

 Dub Housing is the second album by the American rock band Pere Ubu.
 Released on November 17, 1978 by Chrysalis Records.
-Dub Housing is considered one of the best albums of 1978, ranked number eight by NME and number 13 by Sounds.
+It has been ranked number eight by NME and number 13 by Sounds on their lists of best albums of 1978.

 Background

 The title is an allusion to a block of identical row houses in Baltimore, whose appearance was reminiscent of the echo and reverberation effects of dub music.
 David Thomas said:

 The first show of our first tour, the Coed Jail Tour in 1978, was in Baltimore.
 Where we were driving, all the cross-streets were lined with identical terrace houses.
 Dub music was playing on the van stereo.
 "Look," I said, pointing out the window, "Dub housing."

 The album cover depicts the Plaza Apartments at 3206 Prospect Avenue in Downtown Cleveland, which was owned by synthesist Allen Ravenstine and inhabited by the members of Pere Ubu and other artists.
 In the cover image, an additional floor was superimposed atop the building.
 The cover contains the second appearance of the "Ubu Girl", a model who appeared on the back of February 1978's The Modern Dance and would later appear on the covers of 1979's New Picnic Time and 1996's Datapanik in the Year Zero.

 Unlike The Modern Dance, which was made up of standalone songs recorded over time, Dub Housing aimed to create a set of interconnected tracks that worked together as a cohesive whole.'
 Upon release, Pere Ubu manager Cliff Burnstein told the group, "Do two more albums like this and you will be pop stars."
 During the band's November 1978 tour, Burnstein introduced the band to another group he was managing, Def Leppard, so they could observe how Pere Ubu conducted their soundchecks.